jonfk/calc/README.md

 - Add eval package and implement an interpreter
 - Add character literals
 - Add support for let statements
+- Add "=>" token to lexer
+- keep parsing expression if in a paren
 - Add support for function literals
 - Add support for function declarations
 - Add support for lists